 Another route you can take to start your electrician career is to attend an electrician school.
 You can start your training by enrolling in SJVC’s electrician program, which is approved by the California Department of Industrial Relations (DIR).* Students who are enrolled in a DIR-approved program are eligible for an Electrician Trainee Card (T-card).
 SJVC’s electrician program can be completed in as few as 10 months for a Certificate, or about 14 months for an A.S.
 Degree.
 Once a student completes the program, he or she will be OSHA 30 certified and prepared to sit for the California General Electrician’s Certification Exam (Journeyman’s test).

-Learn more by visiting our electrician program page, request information or call us at 866-544-7898 to speak to an admissions advisor.
+Learn more by visiting our electrician program page, request information or call us at 866-544-7898 to speak to admissions.

 Posted in Electrical Technology